kyma-project/community/issues-workflow.md

 Here are the custom labels introduced by the Kyma team:

 * `WIP` indicates that an issue is already in progress.
+* `decision` indicates that an issue is related to a decision.
 * `priority/critical` indicates the top-priority of a given issue.
 * `area/{CAPABILITY_NAME}` indicates which capabilities are related to a given issue.
 You can assign more than one `area` label an issue.
 * `security/{SCORE}` indicates the security issue based on the [CVSSv3](https://www.first.org/cvss/calculator/3.0) security rating.